-To the extent permitted by law, we may retain and use anonymous and aggregated information for performance reporting, benchmarking, and analytic purposes and for improving our Products and Services.
+To the extent permitted by law and/or our contractual obligations, we may retain and use anonymous and aggregated information for performance reporting, benchmarking, and analytic purposes and for improving our Services.

-Certain areas of the Sites or Services may require the use of a user identification, email address, and/or password as an additional security measure to help protect your information.
+Certain areas of the Sites or Services may require a user identification, email address, and/or password as an additional security measure to help protect your information.
 Do not share your password with anyone.

 Your Rights Regarding Personal Information

 If Florence has any of your Personal Information, you generally have the following rights: